-2.2 Risk management
+2.3 Risk management

-The risk assessment concluded that there are no safety concerns relating to Danisco's β -amylase as a food processing aid in the manufacture of maltose syrup.
-As processing aids require permissions in the Code, the main risk management option available to FSANZ is to approve or reject the request to amend the Code and, if approved, to impose any conditions that may be appropriate.
+From its risk assessment FSANZ concluded that there are no safety concerns relating to the use of the enzyme, β -amylase sourced from soybean as a food processing aid in the manufacture of maltose syrup.
+As processing aids require permissions in the Code, the main risk management options available to FSANZ, is to approve the draft variation proposed following assessment; approve the draft variation subject to such amendments that FSANZ considers necessary; or reject the draft variation.
 Other risk management issues for this application are related to enzyme nomenclature and labelling, which are discussed below.
-The regulatory options analysed in section 2.4.1.1 of this report take account of the safety of the enzyme.
+The regulatory options analysed in section 2.5.1.1 of this report take account of the safety of the enzyme.